 Information in varied formats (e.g. audio books, online)

-Specialised group programs promote wellbeing and skill development to assist students to flourish in the university environment.
+Our Specialised Group Programs promote wellbeing and skill development to assist students to flourish in the university environment.

-Students that identify as having Autism Spectrum Disorder, Attention Deficit (Hyperactivity) Disorder or Mental Illness are eligible to register for a group program that runs throughout the session.
+Students that identify as having Autism Spectrum Disorder, Attention Deficit (Hyperactivity) Disorder, Mental Health challenges or a Specific Learning Disability, are eligible to register for a group program that runs throughout the session.